pcorliss/github-scratchpad/sample_text.md

 This is a quick side-by-side markdown editor using Github flavored markdown.
 It uses [Marked](https://github.com/chjj/marked) for markup generation.
 There are still a handful of issues between marked and true github flavored markdown but it's a very close approximation.

+If you'd like to contribute feel free to submit pull requests and issues via the [github repo](https://github.com/pcorliss/github-scratchpad).

+If you have questions please feel free to send me an email. [pcorliss@gmail.com](mailto:pcorliss@gmail.com)

 The CSS is copied from github's site wholesale to give the text the appropriate look and feel.

 This page is not affiliated with github in any way shape or form.